samruddhinakate22/MeetPilot-AI/README.md

 How It Works

-🎤 User uploads a meeting audio
+-> User uploads a meeting audio

-🔊 Speech-to-text engine converts audio to text
+-> Speech-to-text engine converts audio to text

-🤖 AI processes transcript using NLP
+-> AI processes transcript using NLP

-📄 Outputs:
-Sends Email to team memebers with
+-> Sends Email to team memebers with
-Summary of meeting
+-Summary of meeting
-Task assigned for specific person
+-Task assigned for specific person